 Industrial companies under global pressure are turning to more integrated, prefabricated IIoT solutions with greater technological breadth and partner ecosystems to move fast.

-89 percent of respondents expect use cases to be changed to production within a year of purchasing the IIoT solution.
+89 % of respondents expect use cases to be changed to production within a year of purchasing the IIoT solution.
 In many cases, the ready-made IIoT solutions lead to a shortening of the provision times to a few months.
 In addition, some companies have noted a payback period of a few weeks.

 What Possibilities Does IIoT Create from the Manufacturing Sector?